giyushino/whatToEatAtUCLA/README.md

 #*******************************
 OPENAI_API_KEY = os.getenv("OPENAI_API_KEY")
 ********************************
+'''

-In your conda environment, cd to /whatToEatAtUCLA/scripts/ and run python main.py.
+In your terminal, cd to /whatToEatAtUCLA/scripts/ and run python main.py.
 Have fun!